ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### Two Types of Submodules

-Each entry in the submod map one of two types:
+Each entry in the submod map is one of two types:

 * A non-token submodule that is a map or object directly containing claims for the submodule.
-* A nested EAT that is a fully-formed, independently signed EAT token
+* A nested EAT that is a fully formed, independently signed EAT token

 #### Non-token Submodules

+This is simply a map or object containing claims about the submodule.

+It may contain claims that are the same as its surrounding token or superior submodules.
+For example, the top-level of the token may have a UEID, a submod may have a different UEID and a further subordinate submodule may also have a UEID.

+It is signed/encrypted along with the rest of the token and thus the claims are secured by the same Attester with the same signing key as the rest of the token.

+If a token is in CBOR format (a CWT or a UCCS), all non-token submodules must be CBOR format.
+If a token in in JSON format (a JWT), all non-token submodules must be in JSON format.

-Essentially this type of submodule, is just a sub-map or sub-object containing claims.
-It is recognized from the other type by being a data item of type map in CBOR or by being an object in JSON.
+When decoding, this type of submodule is recognized from the other type by being a data item of type map for CBOR or type object for JSON.

-The contents are claims about the submodule of types defined in this document or anywhere else claims types are defined.

 #### Nested EATs

-This type of submodule is a fully formed EAT as described here.
-In this case the submodule has key material distinct from the containing EAT token that allows it to sign on its own.
+This type of submodule is a fully formed EAT as defined in this document except that it MUST NOT be a UCCS.
+It is a token that is independently secured by a different Attester.
+This nested EAT is bundled with the other claims in the surrounding EAT.

-When an EAT is nested in another EAT as a submodule the nested EAT MUST use the CBOR CWT tag.
-This clearly distinguishes it from the non-token submodules.
+When the surrounding EAT is a CWT or JWT, it is securely bound with the other claims.

+Nested EATs are always wrapped in a byte string for easier handling with standard CBOR decoders and token processing APIs that will typically take a byte buffer as input.
+This also allows distinguishing it from non-token submodules when decoding.

+It is allowed to have a CWT as a submodule in a JWT and vice versa if necessary, but this SHOULD be avoided unless necessary to keep decoders simpler.
+This is allowed because the nested EAT was likely secured by a different Attester with different security properties.

+Nested CWT Eats must always be wrapped in a tag 55799, the tag for self-described CBOR.
+This is necessary to deterministically distinguish CWT EATs from JWT EATs.
+Thus a nested EAT beginning with the four bytes 0xd9d9f7, the encoding of tag 55799, is the only nested token ever considered to be a CWT.
+Any other is always considered a JWT.

+Nested CWT EATs may be either a CWT CBOR tag or a CWT Protocol Message.
+COSE layers in nested CWT EATs MUST be a COSE_Tagged_Message, never a COSE_Untagged_Message.
+If a singled nested EAT has more than one level of COSE, for example one that is both encrypted and signed, a COSE_Tagged_message must be used at every level.

+#### UCCS Tokens as Submodules

+To incorporate a UCCS token as a submodule, it MUST be as a non-token submodule.
+This can be accomplished inserting the content of the UCCS Tag into the submod map.
+The content of a UCCS tag is exactly a map of claims as required for a non-token submodule.
+If the UCCS is not a UCCS tag, then it can just be inserted into the submod map directly.

+The definition of a nested EAT type of submodule is that it is one that is secured (signed) by an Attester.
+Since UCCS tokens are unsecured, they do not fulfill this definition and must be non-token submodules.

 ### No Inheritance